 I am interested in nature, raising awareness of destruction, absence and decay through the tension that exist between the analog and the digital.

 While the works start painted by hand, the final pieces are computed, digital works.
 There is complexity in the technical process.
-Through programmatic steps, I hand paint monochromatic brushstrokes on canvas, and translate them into a computer-generated format so that they can be laser-cut and etched.
+Through programmatic steps, I hand paint monochromatic brushstrokes on canvas, and translate them into a different format so that they can be cut and etched.
 Although the drawing is programmed, there is a space between the initial painting and the way it materializes itself on the chosen surface allowing each piece to be unique.

 Through tenacious curiosity the works lie between an essence of painting and sculpture, between wood and paper.
 The dialogue begins here by questioning the material, the process, and the purpose.